US Open 2023 order of play: Today’s matches, full schedule and how to watch on TV

 Katie Boulter, Cameron Norrie, Dan Evans, Andy Murray, Jodie Burrage and Lily Miyazaki have all been knocked out.
 Jack Draper was the last Briton standing, before losing his fourth-round match to Andrey Rublev.

-Emma Raducanu is not competing in New York as she continues her recovery from surgery on both hands and her left ankle in May.
+Emma Raducanu was not competing in New York as she continues her recovery from surgery on both hands and her left ankle in May.

 Who are the defending champions?